 About the Food Leaders Fellowship

 Food & Society’s Food Leaders Fellowship unites the country’s most promising early-stage food system leaders to ignite personal transformation, cross-sector collaboration, and scalable change.
-Drawing on the Aspen Institute’s history of successful leadership and policy fellowships, the Food Leaders Fellowship is becoming the foremost community of emerging leaders dedicated to changing our food landscape toward sustainability, food justice, and good health.
-Combining personal reflection with discussion, learning, mentorship, and action, Food Leaders Fellows work individually and collectively to realize a better food system.
+Drawing on the Aspen Institute’s history of successful leadership and policy fellowships, the Food Leaders Fellowship is becoming the foremost community of emerging leaders working to create a fair, sustainable, and healthy food system.

 The Fellowship Experience